 In compliance with its investment policy, BGF agreed, from 2 November 2010, to subscribe for such interest-bearing variable funding notes issued by BGHL up to a principal amount of €25 million (the "VFN").
 Every month BGHL finances its share buy-back activity by issuing VFN to BGF.
 Although the stated maturity of the VFN is 18 months from their issue date, BGHL has the option to redeem at any time the notes at par on 2 business days' notice, which it does every month by applying the proceeds of BGF shares redemptions.

-The terms of the VFN have been approved by the Board of BGHL.
-BGHL pays interest at an annual rate equal to a 1.5 percent spread over the 1 month Euribor.
+The terms of the VFN have been approved by the Board of BGHL BGHL pays interest at an annual rate equal to a 1.5 percent spread over the 1 month Euribor.
 In addition, BGF may at any time, on a 90 calendar days notice, require BGHL to repay all VFN at par.

 The Board of BGHL agreed to renew the VFN in 2016 for a period of three years ending 1 November 2019.
-The total amount due under the VFN was as follows:
+No notes have been submitted by the Master Fund and there are no notes outstanding since July, 2016.